-Thanks for checking out my honest scam review of Instant Email Empire!
+Thanks for checking out my honest and unbiased scam review of Instant Email Empire!

 Apparently, it’s meant to be a simple method (that you’ll get for “free”) for making $125 online each day, 7 days a week.

 But don’t believe those bold claims for one single second.